Cranial Technologies

 What is the cost of DOC Band treatment?

-Due to individual insurance contracted rates and your specific policy benefits, we will be able to give a better quote of your estimated cost share once our Insurance Liaisons have verified your benefits after the free evaluation.
+Due to individual insurance contracted rates and your specific policy benefits, we will be able to give a better quote of your estimated cost share once our Insurance Liaisons have verified your benefits after the no-cost evaluation.

 What is the difference between Prior Authorization and Pre-Determination?